Please note we can no longer guarantee Christmas delivery. We will dispatch your order as quickly as possible

 There is no better way to enjoy a gin than in a traditional gin glass.
 But don’t just take our word for it… the large bowl shape of a gin glass is scientifically proven to make your drink taste better!
 In fact, it’s specifically designed to enhance the aromas of the gin.

-It's usually a good idea to keep score of the gin you're tasting so that you can easily refer to what flavour was your favourite and have a record for the next time you want to buy a new bottle.
+It's usually a good idea to keep a record of the gin you're tasting so that you can easily refer to what flavour was your favourite and have a record for the next time you want to buy a new bottle.

-Check out the Awesome Hamper Company’s full range of gin hampers and gin tasting sets by clicking on the link below.
+Check out the Awesome Hamper Company’s full range of gin hampers and gin tasting sets by clicking on the link below, so that you can continue to enjoy drinking gin.
 Happy gin tasting!

 Also in News